 How Much Can You Earn on Indie Games?

 Independent game development goes hand in hand with the belief that it is difficult to stand out here and the financial reward will not be too great.
 Every year there are more and more indie games, the field is very competitive, and many indie teams are not focused on creating a full-fledged interesting product.

 Indie games are not limited to the creation process.
 It is vital for them to advance, attract the attention of potential players, and make themselves known on popular platforms.

 The lack of a marketing budget or the unwillingness to spend extra money on advertising leads to the fact that players simply do not know about really good indie games.
 Therefore, once again we remind you of the importance of promoting your indie game: this can be a decisive factor in its success.

 Now let’s talk about specific numbers.

-All this would look very depressing if it were not for the remaining indie games, proving that everything is not so hopeless.
-14% of indie games were able to surpass the $100,000 revenue mark.
-10% of the more successful and consistent ones were able to make more than $150,000.
-This can already be called a success and evidence that a good product can be profitable even without a huge investment.
-Most importantly, 1% succeeded in raising over $7,000,000.
+All this would look very depressing if not for the rest of the indie games, proving that not everything is so hopeless.
+14% of indie games have managed to break the $100,000 mark in revenue.
+The top 10% of the most successful and consistent have been able to earn over $150,000.
+This can already be called a success and evidence that a good product can make a profit even without huge investments.
+Most importantly, the 1% managed to raise over $7,000,000.